jefferygraham496/fsnd-project-movie-trailer-website/README.md

 Python 2.7

 ### Installing
+1. Clone the repo by running $ **git clone https://github.com/jefferygraham496/FSND-Project-Movie-Trailer-Website.git** from the command prompt

+2. Change to the *FSND-Project-Movie-Trailer-Website/movies* directory

-1. Install *tmdbsimple* by running $ **pip install tmdbsimple** from the command prompt
+3. Install *tmdbsimple* by running $ **pip install tmdbsimple** from the command prompt

-2. Generate the file *fresh\_tomatoes.html* by running $ **python entertainment\_center.py** from the command prompt.
+4. Generate the file *fresh\_tomatoes.html* by running $ **python entertainment\_center.py** from the command prompt.
 By clicking on the movies, a modal opens up and the trailer is played

 ## API Reference

 This project uses an API from *The Movie Database*, which can be found at [The Movie Database API](https://developers.themoviedb.org/3/getting-started).
-This project also uses *tmdbsimple*, A Python wrapper for The Movie Database API v3, the documentation can be found at [here](https://github.com/celiao/tmdbsimple).
+This project also uses *tmdbsimple*, A Python wrapper for The Movie Database API v3.
+The documentation can be found at [here](https://github.com/celiao/tmdbsimple).